 Other considerations include:

 - What companies are these websites?
-Remember: many of these companies are on investment crowdfunding websites because they couldn’t attract other forms of funding, either from venture capitalists or through small business loans.
+Remember: Many of these companies are on investment crowdfunding websites because they couldn’t attract other forms of funding, either from venture capitalists or through small business loans.
 While there’s a chance you can find a solid choice—or even a unicorn—the reality is that you aren’t likely to find the next billion-dollar company on one of these websites.

 - Can you handle illiquidity?
 You can’t just pull your money when you want.
 It’s not like buying and selling shares with a more traditional broker.
 You have to wait until the company starts making payments out of its profits.
-There is no selling at a loss just to get some of your capital back in a pinch.
+There is no selling at a loss to get some of your capital back in a pinch.

 Investment crowdfunding offers opportunities to grow your wealth in unconventional ways.
-Before you move forward, though, it’s up to you to consider your situation and decide whether or not you have the risk tolerance for it.
+Before you move forward, though, it’s up to you to consider your situation and to decide whether or not you have the risk tolerance for it.

 The Balance does not provide tax, investment, or financial services or advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk, including the possible loss of principal.